Israr Ahmed: Death and legacy

-Israr Ahmad relinquished the leadership of Tanzeem-e-Islami in October 2002 because of bad health.
-He had appointed Hafiz Akif Saeed the Emir of the Tanzeem (from 2002 to 2020) to whom all rufaqaa of Tanzeem renewed their pledge of Baiyah.
+Dr. Israr Ahmad relinquished the leadership of Tanzeem-e-Islami in October 2002 because of bad health.
+He had appointed Hafiz Akif Saeed the emir of the Tanzeem (from 2002 to 2020) to whom all rufaqaa of Tanzeem renewed their pledge of Baiyah.

-12 days before his 78th birthday, Israr Ahmad died of cardiac arrest at his home in Lahore on the morning of 14 April 2010 at the age of 77.
+12 days before his 78th birthday, Dr. Israr Ahmad died of cardiac arrest at his home in Lahore on the morning of 14 April 2010 at the age of 77.
 He had given up the leadership of Tanzeem-i-Islami in 2002 due to poor health.
 According to his son, his health deteriorated at around 1:30 am with pain in the back.
 He was a long time heart patient.
 His survivors included a wife, four sons and five daughters.
 His four sons, Arif Rasheed, Akif Saeed, Asif Hameed and Atif Waheed, have all been involved in Islamic activism.

 One major Pakistani English-language newspaper (Dawn) commented after his death, "Founder of several organisations like Anjuman-i-Khuddamul Quran, Tanzeem-i-Islami and Tehrik-i-Khilafat, he had followers in Pakistan, India and Gulf countries, especially in Saudi Arabia.
 He spent almost four decades in trying to reawaken interest in Quran-based Islamic philosophy."